 The older churchyard claims ‘King’ David Hartley amongst notable graves there.
 Hartley was the founder of the Cragg Coiners and lived as a rogue in the Calderdale area until he was hanged at Tyburn near York in 1770.
 In the newer graveyard is buried the poet Sylvia Plath.
 The foundation stone of the village’s octagonal Methodist chapel, the oldest still in continued use, was laid following the visit of John Wesley in 1764.

 The Historical Society was formed in January 2019 and launched with a showing of local filmmaker and HHHS assistant secretary Nick Wilding’s film, Heptonstall: Village of Memories.
-As well as research and dissemination, a key objective of our society is to secure the future of Heptonstall museum, the building once hosting a seventeenth-century school, and we encourage its use as much as we can.
+As well as research and dissemination, a key objective of our society is to secure the future of Heptonstall museum, the building once hosting a seventeenth-century school.
+The museum is currently closed due to budget cuts and a newly established body – the Friends of Heptonstall Museum – is in discussion with Calderdale Council to take on the museum and run it independently.

-We currently have a number of projects in progress: oral history – a series of recorded interviews; the transcription and mapping of the Methodist graveyard; the transcription of a recently discovered 1842 Methodist Sunday School minute book; research into local pre-war and post-war social housing; the preparation for an exhibition on the 1643 Battle of Heptonstall to be hosted by Hebden Bridge town hall between October and November 2019.
+We currently have a number of projects in progress: oral history – a series of recorded interviews; the transcription and mapping of the Methodist graveyard; the transcription of a recently discovered 1842 Methodist Sunday School minute book; research into local pre-war and post-war social housing.
 We run monthly lectures and produce a quarterly newsletter for members.

 Copyright HHHS – All rights reserved